• Skip to primary navigation

 In more recent history, yellow has played a significant role in art and culture.
 In the 19th century, the development of synthetic yellow pigments like chrome yellow and cadmium yellow revolutionized the world of painting.
 Artists such as Vincent van Gogh and Wassily Kandinsky used yellow to convey a range of emotions, from joy to anxiety.
 Today, yellow remains a versatile and attention-grabbing color that continues to influence art, fashion, and design.

-Don't miss our other color fun facts including Red, Orange, Green, and Blue.
+Don't miss our other color fun facts, including Red, Orange, Green, Blue, and Purple

 Where Did the Word Yellow Come From?